 Weight – ~1.47 Lbs. per tile

-Recommended Uses – Endurance Rubber tiles are the perfect floor for any space in and out of your home or business and has been used as flooring for trade shows, as sport court flooring, for pickleball courts, as garage flooring, in-home gyms, as Cross Fit gym flooring, as basement flooring, as event flooring, in offices, and much more.
+Recommended Uses – Endurance Rubber tiles are the perfect floor for any space in and out of your home or business and has been used as flooring for trade shows, as court flooring, for pickleball courts, as garage flooring, in-home gyms, as Cross Fit gym flooring, as basement flooring, as event flooring, in offices, and much more.

 Endurance interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: